Naptwen/OpenRL/README.md

 New option feature : normlization between each layer \
 New function : he initialization\
 New variable type : using function pointer\
-Remove functino : instead using run_int and cpu_run, merge it as run function\
+Remove function : instead using run_int and cpu_run, merge it as run function\
 Change function : change the comments for function explanation\
 ETC : to avoid variable distortion, using private **Now just focus on off policy RL